Subway (restaurant): $5 footlongs

 In 2012, San Francisco restaurants discontinued the five-dollar footlong promotion due to the higher cost of doing business in the city.
-From June 2014 to the end of that year, some Subway locations began discontinuing the $5 dollar promotion.
+From June 2014 to the end of that year, some Subway locations began discontinuing the $5 promotion.
 On November 1, 2014, Subway discontinued the five-dollar footlong promotion, replacing it with the Simple $6 Menu which included a six-inch select with a drink and a choice of cookies or chips.

-In February 2016, the company announced that all classic footlongs would be priced at $6 each.
+In February 2016, Subway announced that all classic footlongs would be priced at $6 each.
 In January 2018, the $5 promotion returned with a $4.99 footlong menu of five subs at participating locations.

-In September 2018, Subway announced that they were going to discontinue the $5 footlong promotion in order to boost their franchise profits.
+In September 2018, Subway announced that it would discontinue the $5 footlong promotion to boost franchise profits.